digitalronin-me/dr-vimfiles/README.md

 Here are the packages you get out of the box:

-- [SirVer/ultisnips](https://nipsithub.com/SirVer/ultisnips) - This is an implementation of TextMates Snippets for the Vim Text Editor.
-It has all features of TextMates Snippets and then some.
 - [YankRing](https://github.com/vim-scripts/YankRing.vim)
 - [browser-refresh.vim](https://github.com/mkitt/browser-refresh.vim/blob/master/doc/browser-refresh.txt)
 - [colorsel.vim](https://github.com/vim-scripts/colorsel.vim/blob/master/doc/colorsel.txt) - Interactive RGB/HSV color selector